MiSTer-devel/NeoGeo_MiSTer/README.md

 Lastly, **romsets.xml** from the release folder must also be placed in the directory.
 This file describes to the core where the ROM sets are located and how to load them.

 ## Saving and Loading
 In AES mode, all saves are to the memory card only.
 In MVS mode, some games and uni-bios save their settings to a special area of battery backed ram built into the system, while game data can be still be saved to a memory card.
-To simply things, it is suggested to stick to one system type and use uni-bios to change the system type, so that game information is saves consistently.
+To simply things, it is suggested to stick to one system type on the OSD and use uni-bios to change the system type, so that game information is saved consistently.

 ## RAM and Game Sizes
 Neo Geo uses very large ROMs.
 About 84% of the library will fit onto a 32 megabyte SDRAM module.
 Another 12% will fit onto a 64 megabyte SDRAM module.
 The remaining 8 games require a 128 megabyte module.
 For more information about which games can be loaded with which sized RAM, open romsets.xml in your favorite text editor or github.
 The games are organized by size.